Nursing Students + Training Opportunities

 ESN/ESPN's are considered supernumerary when working on the unit and are hired as casual employees.
 This allows for flexibility when scheduling shifts around school schedules.
 You can also apply your earned seniority towards your first job with us!
 Numerous positions are available at Mount St. Joseph Hospital and St. Paul's Hospital in many exciting areas.
 These areas include Acute Medicine, Surgery, Mental Health, Cardiac, Renal, Critical Care, Maternity and our Long Term Care sites.

 In addition to the clinical area supports, a dedicated ESN/ESPN educator provides orientation and mentorship during your ESN/ESPN experience and continues to provide support to you as a New Graduate with Providence Health Care.
 Job readiness will be enhanced through your ESN/ESPN experience, easing the transition from student to qualified nurse.

 You must be able to answer yes to each of the following four statements:

-- I will have completed a clinical placement in Acute Medicine or Surgery before my start date: April, May, June, July, or August 2020.
+- I will have completed a clinical placement in Acute Medicine or Surgery before my start date: January, February, March, April and May 2021.

 - I am eligible for student membership with CRNBC/CRPNBC.